July 2018 Factsheet on media coverage of elections

 Partners of the platform for the protection of journalism and the safety of journalists

-The platform was set up in close co-operation with five major journalists’ and freedom of expression organisations – signatories of the Memorandum of Understanding with the Council of Europe.
+The platform was set up in close co-operation with major journalists’ and freedom of expression organisations – signatories of the Memorandum of Understanding with the Council of Europe.
 They are responsible for providing verified information on serious concerns with regard to the media freedom and safety of journalists.

 The European Federation of Journalists (EFJ) is the largest organisation of journalists in Europe, representing over 320.000 journalists across 39 countries.
 The EFJ was created in 1994 within the framework of the IFJ Constitution to represent the interests and defend social and professional rights of journalists working in all sectors of the media across Europe.

 The International Federation of Journalists (IFJ) is the world’s largest organisation of journalists, established in 1926 and which counts today around 600.000 members in more than 100 countries.
 The IFJ promotes international action to defend press freedom and social justice through strong, free and independent trade unions of journalists.

 The Association of European Journalists (AEJ) was set up in 1962 to promote critical journalism in the European integration process and to defend the freedom of information and freedom of the press in Europe.
 Through its activities, the AEJ contributes to advance the ethical and material status of journalist profession, to deepen the understanding of European affairs and to inform public opinion about the work of European institutions.

 Article 19 is a human rights organisation founded in 1987, which defends and promotes freedom of expression and freedom of information worldwide.
 It monitors threats to free expression, lobbies governments to adopt laws in conformity with international standards of freedom of expression and drafts legal standards that strengthen media, public broadcasting, free expression and access to government-held information.